kataras/build-a-better-web-together/routing/routing-subdomains.md

 # Subdomains

 Iris has the simplest known form for subdomains registration to a single application.
-Of course you can always use nginx or caddy for managment in production.
+Of course you can always use nginx or caddy for management in production.

 Subdomains are separated into two categories: **static** and **dynamic/wildcard**.